-Let us consider this formula, in contrast to the logarithmic growth of $\lambda$ with $Q^2$ considered in other works \cite{Kaidalov:2000wg,Donnachie:2003cs}, we find that the $\lambda$ growth rate decreases slowly with increasing $Q^2$ because of $\mathrm{d}\lambda/\mathrm{d}Q^2|_{Q^2\to \infty}=0$.
-It looks like the behavior of the running strong coupling constant in the extreme of high energy (see Ref. \cite{Schrempp:2005vc} and references cited therein).
-From Eq. (\ref{eq:lambda-fit1}), we consider a case where $Q^2$ approaches infinity.
-At this time $\lambda$ barely grows with $Q^2$ and the value is taken at $\lambda(Q^2\to \infty) = a + c \simeq 0.41\pm0.01$.
-It is probably the limit of the value that $\lambda$ will reach.
-The ``frozen" $\lambda$ means no change even if $Q^2$ continues to rise, and the rates of variation of $x$ dependence of $F_2$ are fixed, too.
-We also consider the selection of the fitting range of $F_2$ in the limit $Q^2$ and found no differences ($C$ and $\lambda$ in Eq. (\ref{eq:F2-power})) between $x<0.01$ and $x<0.001$ we selected under this condition.
+Let us consider this formula.
+In contrast to the logarithmic growth of $ \lambda $ with $ Q^2 $ discussed in other works \cite{Kaidalov:2000wg,Donnachie:2003cs}, we find that the rate of increase of $ \lambda $ decreases slowly with increasing $ Q^2 $, as indicated by $ \mathrm{d}\lambda/\mathrm{d}Q^2\big|_{Q^2\to \infty} = 0 $.
+This behavior resembles that of the running strong coupling constant in the extreme high-energy limit (see Ref. \cite{Schrempp:2005vc} and references cited therein).
+From Eq. (\ref{eq:lambda-fit1}), we consider the scenario where $ Q^2 $ approaches infinity.
+At this point, $ \lambda $ shows minimal growth with respect to $ Q^2 $, and its value reaches $ \lambda(Q^2\to \infty) = a + c \simeq 0.41 \pm 0.01 $.
+This value may represent the upper limit that $ \lambda $ will attain.
+The ``frozen" $ \lambda $ signifies that there is no change even if $ Q^2 $ continues to rise, leading to fixed rates of variation for the $ x $-dependence of $ F_2 $.
+We also examined the selection of the fitting range for $ F_2 $ data and found no significant differences in the parameters $ C $ and $ \lambda $ (as defined in Eq. (\ref{eq:F2-power})) between $ x < 0.01 $ and $ x < 0.001 $ under these conditions.

-In order to explain the ``frozen" $\lambda$, we consider the behavior of gluons in high-energy $\gamma^*p$ scattering by using the BK equation.
-The parameter $\lambda$ as the power index part represents the gluon emissions per unit of rapidity from high speed dipole \cite{Bartels:2000ze,Luszczak:2019dsp}, because of the formation of structure function is written as \cite{Ellis:2008yp,Kowalski:2010ue}
+To explain the ``frozen" $ \lambda $, we investigate the behavior of gluons in high-energy $ \gamma^* p $ scattering using the BK equation.
+The parameter $ \lambda $ serves as a power index that represents the rate of gluon emissions per unit of rapidity from a high-speed dipole \cite{Bartels:2000ze,Luszczak:2019dsp}.
+The formation of the structure function is expressed as \cite{Ellis:2008yp,Kowalski:2010ue}: